philbert440/documate-grok/portfolio/vitepress/story.md

 Microsoft gave me the experience of seeing inside and contributing 1st hand to many large enterprise IT organizations.

 ## The Startup Years
-From We Evolve Us to Adapify to Shipcode, the startup world is full of exciting projects to grow skills at a greatly increased pace.
+From We Evolve Us to Adapify to Shipcode, the startup world is full of exciting projects and challenges and I've grown my skills a lot as a result.

 ## Meeting My Wife
 Eventually met my best friend, fell in love, and married her in 2017.
 This is probably my greatest success because it lead to the next part.

 ## Building A Family
-In 2018, we welcomed our daughter Rose into the world and in 2023, our son Keai.
+In 2018 we welcomed our daughter into the world, and in 2023 our son.
 We also have a 130lb Great Pyrenees named Bear, and a cat named Eevee.